Home

 By Rodney Friedman

-Nothing screams "51-50" quite as loudly as an Inline Skate Wheel Chair.
+Nothing says "51-50" quite like an Inline Skate Wheel Chair.

 They're weird, a little scary, and the perfect addition to any skater's backyard or patio.

-I saw my first wheel chair at a San Diego skate shop and knew right away I had to have one.
+I saw my first skate wheel chair at a San Diego skate shop and knew I had to have one.

-Here's how to make your own Inline Skate Wheel Chair:
+How to make an Inline Skate Wheel Chair

 • One classic lawn chair, cleaned and buffed

-• Many skate wheels (Mine used 32.)
-Note: new wheels will give you a more finished product.
+• Lots of skate wheels.
+My chair has 32 of them.
+(Note: new wheels will give you a more finished product.)

-• A bunch of cable ties (zip ties), which you'll find at any hardware store.
+• A bunch of cable ties (zip ties), which you will find at any hardware store.

-1) Remove the webbing (or what's left of it) from the old lawn chair.
+1) Remove the webbing — or what's left of it — from your old lawn chair.

-2) Run a cable tie around the chair frame and through the hub of one of the wheels.
-Lock the cable tie, making sure the lock box is facing down or to the back, so you won't feel it when you sit in the chair.
+2) Run a cable tie around the chair frame and through the hub of a wheel and lock it.
+Make sure the lock box is facing down or to the back.
+That way it won't jab you when you sit in the chair.

 3) Run another cable tie through the wheel hub and then through the hub of a second wheel.

-4) Repeat until you have reached the opposite side of the chair frame.
+4) Repeat until you have reached the opposite side of the frame.

 Wheel Chair Detail5) Start a new row and keep going until you have filled the back and seat of the chair.

-6) Cross-hatch.
-Secure the rows by zip-tying the wheels together in the other direction.
-(So, for instance, if you were zip-tying from one side to the other, go back and zip-tie from top to bottom.)
+6) Secure the rows by zip-tying the wheels together in the other direction.
+So, for instance, if you were zip-tying from one side of the chair to the other, go back and zip-tie from top to bottom.)

 That's all there is to it.